Long Kin East Cave – Rift Pot System: Description

 A few metres back from the chamber overlooking the main pitch, a bedding traverse in the roof of the passage leads to a high chamber overlooking the shaft.
 A boulder slope can be followed round the chamber to a rock bridge crossing the rift.
 A short descent from The Bridge leads into Rift Pot (see below).

 The Rift Pot entrance is located on the same major fault as is seen underground.
-The 60 m deep shaft of Jockey Hole lies 65 m further up on the same fault.
+The 60 m shaft of Jockey Hole lies 65 m further up on the same fault.
 The entrance shaft drops 34 m into a large chamber.
 The chamber is blind to the north, but an ascent of boulders on the south side climbs up into one end of the enormous fault chamber, at the far end of which enters Long Kin East Cave.
 Two small pitches over boulders lead to a boulder platform below The Bridge, from the top of which a traverse leads back into Long Kin East Cave.
 From the platform, a variety of routes may be descended to the floor of the chamber, 60 m below, between the various jammed boulder platforms that partition the chamber.
 One route which does not descend through the boulders is the 68 Series, which start as a bedding plane passage leading off from a boulder chamber 37 m above the floor.
 This complex of passages is about 122 m long, one branch of which descends a succession of small pitches to finish at a window overlooking the bottom of the chamber some 9 m above the floor.

 Both Rift Pot and Long Kin East Cave have been equipped with resin P-hangers allowing cavers to follow a number of different routes to the bottom using single rope techniques.

 Geology and hydrology

 The Long Kin East system is a solutional cave formed in Visean Great Scar limestone from the Mississippian Series of the Carboniferous period.
 The entrance to Long Kin East Cave is close to the limestone margin where a small stream, with a mean flow of about 30 L/s, sinks into the limestone.
 The entrance passage is a meandering vadose canyon which descends gradually following the local southerly dip before reaching the main shaft.
-This, and Rift Pot, are formed in the breccia and shear zone of a major fault.
+This and Rift Pot are formed in the breccia and shear zone of a major fault.
 Exploration of the phreatic stream passage at the bottom of the shaft has reached a point which is 11 m above and about 2 km distant from the resurgence at Austwick Beck Head in Crummackdale.